Mood and Feelings Questionnaire (MFQ)

 Description / Purpose:

-The MFQ is a 32-item questionnaire based on DSM-III-R criteria for depression.
+The Mood and Feelings Questionnaire (MFQ) is a 33-item questionnaire based on DSM-III-R criteria for depression.
 The MFQ consists of a series of descriptive phrases regarding how the subject has been feeling or acting recently.
 Codings reflect whether the phrase was descriptive of the subject most of the time, sometimes, or not at all in the past two weeks.
-Additional items (e.g., loneliness, feeling unloved) were included due to their clinical significance to the construct.
-An 11-item subscale, based on the discriminating ability between the depressed and nondepressed, was developed as a short form alternative, Short Moods and Feelings Questionnaire (SMFQ).
-Both parent and child-report forms are available.

 Target Population: Children and adolescents ages 8-18